dbvisel/crossdante/README.md

 Current books are _inferno_, _purgatorio_, and _paradiso_.
 More soon!

 NPM build scripts are in _package.json_.
 Change variables in the "config" section to make build scripts for different books.
-It would be nice to have a smarter build system, but this works.
+It would be nice to have a smarter build system, but this works. _npm run buildall_ will build all current books.

-To build for Cordova: _npm run cordova[bookname]_
+To build for Cordova: _npm run cordova[bookname]_ or _npm run cordovaall_